Sudio Niva true wireless earphones review. How does the Swedish manufacturer’s first true wireless product fare in terms of design and sound quality?

 There are no lights to tell me what’s wrong!
 Argg, what am I supposed to do next???!

-To be honest, there’s a little bit of this with the Sudio Nivå, especially if one doesn’t read the instructions.
-The voice prompts issued by the earbuds do not help, given the buttons are not touch-sensitive.
-Most people, during first use, are unlikely to have the buds in the ears too.
-Instead, they would be holding them as I did in the picture below.
-I.E. Unable to hear the prompts.
+To be honest, there’s a little bit of this with the Sudio Niva, especially if one doesn’t read the instructions.
+The voice prompts issued by the earbuds do not help too, given that most people, during first use, are unlikely to have the buds in their ears.

-Right, the most important part of this review.
-Sound quality of the Sudio Nivå.
+Right, on to the most important part of this review.
+The Sound quality of the Niva.

-Previously, I described the sound of the Sudio Regent as “warm.”
-For the Nivå, I would use the less colourful description, neutral.
+In an earlier review, I described the sound of the Sudio Regent as “warm.”
+For the Niva, I would use the less colourful description, neutral.

 To go into slightly more technical details: